• Skip to primary navigation

 • Slowly combine half the sugar, and the flavoring of choice and mix some more on medium speed until the eggs start to become more opaque.

-1 C Sugar, 1 teaspoon Vanilla
+1 cup Powdered Sugar, 1 teaspoon Vanilla

 • With the mixer still running slowly add the remaining sugar.

-4 Large Egg Whites, 1 C Sugar
+4 Large Egg Whites, 1 cup Powdered Sugar

 • Increase the mixer to high and continue to mix until you have reached stiff peaks.
-Be careful not to over mix as this will cause your meringue to collapse when you bake them.
+Be careful not to overmix as this will cause your meringue to collapse when you bake them.

 • Fold in any color of choice at this point, making sure not to let the mixture collapse.